aeirola/irssi-remote-client/README.md

 The irssi-script listens to a TCP port or pipe or fifo file or something and provides an API for clients connecting to the script.
 Over the API the client can fetch information on windows and their content, as well as send commands to irssi.

 At the moment the client listens HTTP requests on port 10000, and reacts to the following commands:

+The client interface can be tested with static data at client-js/?url=test_data/

 REST API